threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/movement.md

 ## The `turn_to(target)` action

-Call [`replicant.turn_to(target)`](../../python/add_ons/wheelchair_replicant.md) to turn the Replicant to face a target position or object. `target` can be an object ID, a position as an x, y, z dictionary, or a position as a 3-element numpy array:
+Call [`replicant.turn_to(target)`](../../python/add_ons/wheelchair_replicant.md) to turn the Wheelchair Replicant to face a target position or object. `target` can be an object ID, a position as an x, y, z dictionary, or a position as a 3-element numpy array:

 ```python
 import numpy as np